Get courses worth Rs. 12,000 for FREE! 🔥 Only for selected students.

 Types of Filing of GST Returns

 Notably, the frequency of filing certain GST returns may vary for GSTR-1 and GSTR-3B filers who choose to participate in the Quarterly Return Filing and Monthly Payment of Taxes (QRMP) scheme.
-Here are the 11 types of filing GST Returns;
+Here are the major GST returns used under GST compliance:

 GSTR-1

 GSTR-2A is a read-only dynamic GST return that provides recipients or buyers with information about their inward supplies of goods and services.
 It includes details of purchases made from GST-registered suppliers during a specific tax period.
 The data in GSTR-2A is auto-populated based on the information filed by suppliers in their GSTR-1 returns.
-Data filed in the Invoice Furnishing Facility (IFF) by the Quarterly Return Monthly Payment (QRMP) taxpayers are also included.
+Information submitted through the Invoice Furnishing Facility (IFF) by QRMP taxpayers is also reflected here.

 As a view-only return, no action can be taken within GSTR-2A.
-However, buyers frequently refer to it to claim accurate Input Tax Credit (ITC) for each financial year across multiple tax periods.
-If any invoices still need to be included, buyers can communicate with the sellers and request they upload them in their GSTR-1 on time.
+In 2026, taxpayers primarily use GSTR-2B for Input Tax Credit (ITC) reconciliation and claims, while GSTR-2A is mainly referred to for detailed invoice matching and reconciliation.
+If any invoices still need to be included, buyers can contact sellers and request that they upload them in their GSTR-1 on time.

 GSTR-2B

-GSTR-2B is a view-only static GST return designed for recipients or buyers of goods and services.
-It is generated monthly, starting August 2020, and provides consistent ITC data for a specific period when reviewed.
-The ITC details are captured from the filing of GSTR-1 for the previous month (M-1) up to the filing of GSTR-1 for the current month (M).
-The return is made available on the 12th of each month, allowing sufficient time before filing GSTR-3B, where the ITC is declared.
+GSTR-2B is a view-only static auto-drafted ITC statement for the persons or businesses that receive or purchase goods or services from a supplier.
+It is generated monthly and provides consistent ITC data for a specific period when reviewed.
+The ITC details are taken from GSTR-1 filed for the previous month (M-1) up to GSTR-1 filed for the current month (M).
+The statement is generally made available on or after the 14th day of the succeeding month, allowing taxpayers to reconcile ITC before filing GSTR-3B.

 GSTR-2B provides information on the actions for each reported invoice, such as reversal, ineligibility, and reverse charge.
 It also offers references to the table numbers in GSTR-3B.